Jarnen/Computer-Pointer-Controller/README.md

 | CPU      | FP16              | 0.41742587089538574        | 0.7670192718505859                | 32.59370516164809  | 1          |
 | CPU      | FP16              | 0.3760707378387451         | 0.7119126319885254                | 35.1166686425687   | 2          |

+From the above results, we concluded as per below;
+    1. CPU loads models faster than GPU.
-So it was evident that IGPUs takes longer load time than CPU.
+    2. Higher precisions (FP32) takes longer processing time than lower precisions (FP16).

 ## Stand Out Suggestions
 This is where you can provide information about the stand out suggestions that you have attempted.